 - Paperback ISBN:

-Oxford Centre for Enablement, Oxford University Hospitals NHS Trust, UK
+Oxford Centre for Enablement, Oxford University Hospitals NHS Trust, Oxford, UK

 Geoff Moore Before his untimely death in July 2001, Geoff Moore was a Senior Associate Consultant at Gas Strategies, working on gas trading operations and the progress of liberalisation in Europe.
 He worked in the UK gas industry for most of his employed life, always at the 'sharp end', dealing with UK gas supply contracts, foreign trade and major political issues.
 He spent many years in a senior role at British Gas analysing and negotiating gas purchase agreements.
 In recent years he was closely involved with the UK-Continent Interconnector pipeline and developments in the competitive gas market in both the UK and North America.
 He spent a year with Natural Gas Clearinghouse (NGCH) in Houston before joining Accord Energy Ltd (a major market maker in spot gas) in the UK.